About this repository

 Who can add research material to the repository?

-University of Derby staff members may add details of any research output conducted during the course of their work at Derby.
-University of Derby staff members may also add details of any research output conducted after 1 January 2008 at another institution at which they were employed.
-It is possible to link to material that is already uploaded to another repository as long as relevant permissions have been given (please contact UDORA UDORA@derby.ac.uk for further information).
+Researchers and members of staff at the University may add details of any research output conducted during the course of their work at Derby.
+University of Derby staff members may also add details of any research output conducted after 1 January 2014 (the current REF period) at another institution at which they were employed.
+It is possible to link to material that is already uploaded to another repository. (please contact UDORA UDORA@derby.ac.uk for further information).

 · In order to submit work to UDORA, researchers must be based at the University of Derby